XanaduAI/Xanadu-Quantum-Codebook/nodes/I.11/Lesson.md

 <details>
   <summary><i>Hint.</i></summary>
-Start by drawing the quantum circuit that applies $A \otimes B$ followed by $C \otimes D$, then look at the operations acting on the individual qubits.
+Start by drawing the quantum circuit that applies $C \otimes D$, followed by $A \otimes B$, then look at the operations acting on the individual qubits.
 </details>

 <details>